Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Alternative search algorithms

 The greedy algorithm first chooses one actuator to be protected which minimizes the CVaR.
 Let this actuator be the first actuator $a_1$.
 Now with $a_1$ being protected, the algorithm searches for one more actuator to be protected such that the actuator pair $\{a_1\} \cup \{a_{l}\}, l \in \{2,\dots,n_a\}$ minimizes the CVaR.
 Let this actuator pair be $\{a_1,a_6\}$.
 In this way, the greedy algorithm continues searching for one actuator to protect at a time which minimizes the CVaR until the number of protected actuators is $n_w$.
 This greedy algorithm is depicted in Algorithm \ref{algo2}.

 In Algorithm \ref{algo2}, the result $\mathcal{W}$ represents the sub-optimal set of actuators to be protected.
-The result is suboptiaml since the algorithm does not search over over all set of possible actuators.
+The result is suboptimal since the algorithm does not search over all sets of possible actuators.
 The greedy algorithm is included in this article for comparison of performance.
 Also, if the submodularity and non-increasing property of CVaR($q(\cdot)$) is proven, then the greedy algorithm can give certain performance guarantees \cite{wolsey1982analysis}: which is left for future work.

 So far, we discussed three methods to (approximately) solve \eqref{problem_1}.
 Our proposed SDP method \eqref{sdp2} is an approximate solution and has polynomial time complexity in the worst case.
 The exhaustive search in Algorithm \ref{algo1} provides the optimal solution but has combinatorial complexity.
 Finally, the greedy algorithm is also polynomial in time complexity but provides a sub-optimal solution.
 However, as mentioned before, the greedy algorithm has some scope for future work.
 Next, we compare the methods through a numerical example.